rodages/Project-2-Whats-My-Footprint/README.md

 ### <a name='planning-approach'>Planning/Approach</a>

 #### <a name='planning'>Planning</a>
-Emile has proposed the idea for the project.
-We have quickly agreed that the project has lots of potential and could be beneficial for users’ general knowledge, rather than just making a practice project showcasing programming skills.
+Emile proposed the idea for the project.
+We quickly agreed that the project had lots of potential and could be beneficial for users’ general knowledge, rather than just making a practice project showcasing programming skills.

- We have spent the first day testing responses by making example API calls, planning, wireframing and applying for a private API key to be able to deploy the application online.
+We spent the first day testing responses by making example API calls, planning, wireframing and applying for a private API key to be able to deploy the application online.
 The API had good documentation, but it took some time to get the private key.
 This was a concern for the first few days, as we wanted to deploy our project online for everyone to use and not have it as a local tool only.

 #### <a name='api-search-results'>Example Results from API call</a>